310-group8/USCDoorDrink_FrontEnd/README.md

    This app only shows the stores that are not farther than 2 miles away from the device's location.
    We already prepared 3 test stores for you near USC.
 You can change your emulator's location to a place near USC to see them.
 The app also works in other places, but you will have to add stores by yourself.
-The stores can be added when login as a seller and click button on map.
+The stores can be added when registering as a user.

-2. About Location:
-  a.
+2. Launching the app:
    Please give permission of precise location when prompted by the app.
-  b.
-When viewing route or changing modes of traffic, if you want to see the route by bicycling, please click on the right half side of the button.

-3. About store
+3. Map
    a.
-When entering store address, please select from the drop down menu.
+A Map will be displayed once the app is launched.
+You can click on the floating button on bottom left of the screen to access more functionalities (eg: login, view cart, view order, manage order, see recommendations, see profile), but most of them will need logging in!
    b.
-Please click the floating button, and then click upper right button that looks like a cart to add store/menu/drink etc.

-3. Order management
+Store around you will appear as markers on the map.
+Markers might take a few seconds to load.
+   You can tap on them to see the route and the time needed for the deliveryman to reach your place.
+   You can switch the mode of transportation,

+   BUT DO NOTE that if you want to show bicycling, please tap the right TIP of the bicycling chip.

+   c.
+If you do not want to order at the current store, you can tap another marker or tap the floating button on the bottom left.
+If you do want to order at the current store, click "Order at this store".
+This requires login as well.

+4. Login/Register
    a.
-Users can only receive order notification on profile page.
+At anytime on the map, you can tap the floating button on the bottom left, and select the one with a cell phone icon to login.
    b.
-After creating store, sellers must go to profile page to receive order notification.

-4. Map
+After successful registration, you will be prompted back to the login page.
+If you chose to register as a seller, you will be prompted to add a store for yourself.
+   c.
+When entering the store address, please select one from the drop down menu.

+5. Order management:
    a.
-Map will be displayed once the app is launched.
-You can click on the floating button on bottom left of the screen to access more functionalities (eg: login, view cart, view order, manage order, see recommendations, see profile)

-5. Store menu
-  a.
-You can add item to cart by clicking the add button.
-It can be clicked multiple times to add multiple drinks.
+After logging in, you will be able to use all the buttons from the map.j
    b.
-Clicking on drink name will display the ingredients of drinks.
-  c.
-Please login when view store menu
+You can receive order notification on profile page.